 Professor of Evolutionary Biomechanics

 I'm a biologist originally from the USA who now resides in the UK as a dual citizen.
-I received my BS degree in Zoology at the University of Wisconsin in 1993, then obtained my PhD in Integrative Biology at the University of California with Kevin Padian in 2001, and rounded out my training with a two-year National Science Foundation bioinformatics Post Doc at the Biomechanical Engineering Division of Stanford University with Scott Delp.
+I received my Bachelor of Science degree in Zoology at the University of Wisconsin in 1993, then obtained my PhD in Integrative Biology at the University of California (Berkeley) with Kevin Padian in 2001, and rounded out my training with a two-year National Science Foundation bioinformatics Postdoctoral Fellow at the Biomechanical Engineering Division of Stanford University with Scott Delp.

-I started at the RVC as a Lecturer in Evolutionary Biomechanics in 2003 in the Department of Veterinary Basic Sciences and was promoted to Reader in 2008, then Professor in 2011.
+I started at the RVC as a Lecturer in Evolutionary Biomechanics in 2003 in the Department of Comparative Biomedical Sciences, and I was promoted to Reader in 2008, then Professor in 2011.
 My interests are in the evolutionary biomechanics of locomotion, especially in large terrestrial vertebrates.
 I've studied birds, extinct dinosaurs and their relatives, elephants, and crocodiles.
 See the sidebar for more about my research, team, publications and external collaborations/memberships.

-I am an Associate Editor for Proceedings of the Royal Society B (Biological Sciences), the new open access journal PeerJ, and ISRN Evolutionary Biology journals.
-From September 2012-2013 I am a Senior Research Fellow funded by the Royal Society Leverhulme Trust.
+I am an Associate Editor for Proceedings of the Royal Society B (Biological Sciences), and the new open access journal PeerJ journal.
+From September 2012-2013 I was a Senior Research Fellow funded by the Royal Society Leverhulme Trust.
 I have won the Society for Vertebrate Paleontology's Romer Prize (2000), am an elected Fellow of the Linnean Society and Society of Biology, and was awarded the Charles Darwin lecture at the British Science Festival in 2012 as well as the RCVS Share Jones Lecture in Veterinary Anatomy in 2011.
+I am an executive committee member in the International Society for Vertebrate Morphology.
 I was an external examiner for the University of Manchester's MRes programme in Biomechanics, and frequently advise my own MSc students in the RVC's Wild Animal Biology programme, or can supervise MRes projects (contact me to discuss).